jojos38/Word-Notification-Improved/README.md

 ### A remake of the Word Notification plugin by Qwerasd, it notifies you when certain words are said

-This plugin is fully configurable.
+This plugin is fully configurable.\
-You can use Regex as word match, you can have different types of notifications, from Windows notification to in-Discord notification.
+You can use Regex as word match, you can have different types of notifications, from Windows notification to in-Discord notification.\
+Special thanks to [Aida Enna](https://github.com/Aida-Enna) for fixing several bugs and adding some features

 List of options:
 - Customizable messages